"Well then what ARE you about, Aaron?" you ask. I'll tell you at the end of this little story...

 You - being - people.
 The people reading this.
 I'm about moving you.
 Who knows if I'll ever reign myself in enough to make a Top 40 hit, but hopefully I can start by moving you.

 You be the judge though.
-If you want to listen to my latest try, “Livin Is Bling”, just click here.
-And email me up and let me know what moved you, if you hear anything you could imagine on the radio, or whatever else you feel like sharing really.
-I’d love to hear about it!
+Email me up and let me know what moved you, if you hear anything you could imagine on the radio, or whatever else you feel like sharing really.
+I'd love to hear about it!